setiQuest/ML4SETI/README.md

 ![Mystery Signal](img/mystery_squiggle.png "Mystery Signal")

-Similar to the second signal above, we often see various signal types that our software are not specifically designed to detect and classify.
-Thesea are signals that we sometimes call "squiggles", "pulsed", and "bright pixels".
+Similar to the signal above, we often see various signal types that our software is not specifically designed to detect.
+Thesea have various names like "squiggles", "pulsed", and "bright pixels".

-We want to build classification models that are designed to find these "other" types of signals.
+We want to build classification models that are designed to find these "other" types of signals, which is what this hackathon and code challenge is all about.
-We believe a public code challenge and hackathon around this problem would be a great way to engage the public and utilize the expertise from the data science community -- to increase the number of large cups in the water, as [may be described](https://www.ted.com/talks/jill_tarter_s_call_to_join_the_seti_search) by, our own, [Dr. Jill Tarter](http://www.seti.org/users/jill-tarter).
+We hope to utilize the expertise from the data science community and simultaneously allow a way for citizen scientists to get involved in research that is normally out of their reach.
+We want to increase the number of large cups in the water, as [Dr. Jill Tarter](http://www.seti.org/users/jill-tarter) might [describe it](https://www.ted.com/talks/jill_tarter_s_call_to_join_the_seti_search).

 If you have participated in the SETI@IBMCloud project ([blog post](https://developer.ibm.com/clouddataservices/2016/09/29/seti-data-on-ibm-cloud/),